-Why 8 Hours Sleep May Feel Like 4 to a New Parent
+Why 8 Hours of Sleep May Feel Like 4 to a New Parent

-REM sleep – when we dream - makes up about 15% of our slumber.
-And NREM - the sleep that revives and renews us for the new day ahead – is about 85% of sleep.
+To get technical on sleep disruption, REM sleep—when we dream—makes up about 15% of our slumber.
+And NREM—the sleep that revives and renews us for the new day ahead—is about 85% of sleep.

 The deepest segment of NREM sleep, Stage 3, is considered the sleep sweet spot.
 Basically, you're sleeping like a log.
 Breathing is slow and regular, and your face and body are relaxed but not floppy.
 It is called "slow wave" sleep because your brain waves switch from jittering little bounces seen during waking to slow undulating waves.
 These waves wash over the brain 1000 times a night, erasing memories from the day just passed and preparing your brain for a new day of learning.

 In this deepest sleep, you're tough to rouse—and when you do wake up, you need a minute or two to figure out where you are.
 However, you can still wake for important signals, like a smoke alarm or your baby's cry.

 The Mismatch That Leads to Disrupted Sleep